usnistgov/jarvis/README.md

 JARVIS
 =====

-Joint Automated Repository for Various Integrated Simulations (JARVIS) is a integrated framework for computational science using density functional theory, classical force-field/molecular dynamics and machine-learning.
+The NIST Joint Automated Repository for Various Integrated Simulations (JARVIS) is a integrated framework for computational science using density functional theory, classical force-field/molecular dynamics and machine-learning.
 JARVIS heavily uses VASP, LAMMPS, pymatgen, ase, scikit-learn, GROMACS and BPneural packages.